Get Started

 Compatibility

-ovr can be used in any Fetch API compatible runtime via app.fetch.
+The ovr App server can be used in any Fetch API compatible runtime via App.fetch.
 Here are a few ways to create a Fetch based HTTP server in various JavaScript runtimes.

 For example, using srvx you can plug app.fetch into the serve options.